Radhikadua123/automatic_light_system/README.md

 # automatic_light_system
-This code is made using the reference from the various sites like www.instructables.com.
+This code is implemented in arduino IDE.
+This code is the refered from various sites like www.instructables.com.

 For implementing it we need:
 Arduino IDE, relaymodule.CFL, bulb holder, PIR sensor .